Wadhurst – St Peter and St Paul

 2. (South aisle west window) Morris and Co, posthumous design by Sir E Burne-Jones, 1900.

-3. (North clerestory second window, centre light) A figure of St Gregory that was intended to be the first of a series by Chater and Son, 1903 (ibid) and shows the influence of Kempe, though the inscription is more prominent.
+3. (North clerestory second window, centre light) A figure of St Gregory that was intended to be the first of a series by Chater and Son, 1903 (ibid) and shows the influence of Kempe, though the inscription is made more prominent.

 4. (North chapel, north window) J Hardman and Co, 1913 (Index).